Svenlaban/labanpot/README.md

-# LabanPot v0.2
+# LabanPot v0.3

-LabanPot is a simple multi-protocol honeypot designed to monitor and log login attempts for FTP, SSH, Telnet, and RDP services.
+LabanPot is a simple multi-protocol honeypot designed to monitor and log login attempts for FTP, SSH, Telnet, RDP, and SMB services.
 It captures usernames and passwords used in attempted logins and displays connection attempts in real-time within the terminal, allowing for easy monitoring of suspicious activity.

 ## Features

 - **Real-time logging** of connection attempts, usernames, and passwords in the terminal.
-- **Multi-protocol support**: Supports FTP, SSH, Telnet, and RDP protocols.
+- **Multi-protocol support**: Supports FTP, SSH, Telnet, RDP, and SMB protocols.
 - **File-based logging** of attempted usernames and passwords, with a counter that tracks how many times each username or password was attempted.
 - **Simulated responses** to mimic real servers, deterring attackers and gathering information on their actions.
+- **Service selection on startup**, allowing you to choose specific protocols to monitor.
 - **Lightweight and simple design**, easy to run in a terminal on a Linux server.

 ## Installation